Skip to content

 env.gain.exponentialRampToValueAtTime(0.0001, now + 1);

-// randomly pick one of harmonics of a sound at 50Hz
+// randomly pick one of the harmonics of a sound at 50Hz

 const osc = new OscillatorNode(audioContext, { frequency });